jdent02/the_blog/content/post/2019-06-20-rift_next-lives.md

 Finally, I want to get triangle meshes added in so I can render something more interesting than a Cornell Box or a field of balls (heh heh).
 I've had my eye on the Embree library from Intel, so I have to research that.

-Finally, I'm wondering how much I may want to change the architecture of RIFT Next based on [Raytracing from the Ground Up]<http://www.raytracegroundup.com/>
+Finally, I'm wondering how much I may want to change the architecture of RIFT Next based on [Raytracing from the Ground Up](http://www.raytracegroundup.com/), one of the books from that awesome Humble Bundle.
+The concepts and overall structure seem similar, but there are major differences in how it's being implemented.
+The book is much more advanced and thorough than the Pete Shirley e-books that jump started RIFT.
+Whether this means it's render is 'better' is not an easy question to answer, but at the very least it probably has some good tricks and techniques that I can use.